Upcoming America's Wonders Concerts

 A 3D and Musical Adventure Exploring America's National Parks and Exciting Cities

-In 2019, Princeton Entertainment premiered America`s Wonders in Cincinnati, Ohio.
-Marking the first time, audiences had an opportunity to see striking LED 3D images while the orchestra performed music that guided them on a journey through 26 breathtaking national parks and 11 of America`s most exciting cities.
+In 2019, Princeton Entertainment premiered America`s Wonders in Cincinnati, Ohio with the famed Cincinnati Pops Orchestra.
 After its groundbreaking debut, America`s Wonders traveled to Salt Lake City, Utah.
 Critics from the Utah Review and Front Row Reviewers identified America`s Wonders as an “exquisite piece of art”, “an artistic marvel of its own merits”, “a literal feast for the eyes and ears, unlike anything I have ever experienced”, and it “has to be seen to be believed.”
-In 2020-21 America`s Wonders will start touring, expecting to reach five continents.

 About Princeton Entertainment